The New Zealand Language Teacher, Volume 43, December 2017 (ISSN 2423-1185), is now available at this link.

 - All submissions will be considered by the editor and two referees.
 The referees will provide individual confidential reports to guide the author about suitability of publication and amendments if required.

-- A title page should include the following:
+- A separate title page should include the following:

 - The title of the article.